-Each year, our church hears testimonies from those who will join our leadership team.
+Every year, our church hears testimonies from those who will join our leadership team.
 Each person shares how they came to know Christ personally.
-Each person answers the same question Christ asked the disciples: “Who do you say I am?”
-Time and time again, in reflecting back on their faith journey, strong men who do this tear up.
-It’s the inexpressible joy of remembering that God saved me.
+One by one, they all answer the same question Christ asked the disciples: “Who do you say I am?”
+Time and time again, in reflecting on and sharing their faith journey, strong men will tear up.
+It’s the overwhelming and inexpressible joy of remembering that God saved me.
 As much as they wanted to run from God, do things their own way – God saved them.

-Many have glimpsed part of the picture in regard to what Jesus did – Jesus came preaching and performing miracles, ultimately dying on the cross for our sins.
-Three days later He rose from the dead.
-But, what does that mean to you personally?
+Many have glimpsed part of the picture in regard to what Jesus did – preaching, performing miracles, and ultimately dying on the cross for our sins.
+And three days later He rose from the dead.
+But, what does that mean to us personally?
 It means being made right with God.
 It means freedom from trying to be good enough in God’s eyes.
-It means a life transformation.
-Jesus transforms us into new creations, ones not burdened by our past, our failures, our regrets.
+It means a life transformed.
+Jesus transforms us into new creations, ones not burdened by our past, our failures, and our regrets.
 He transforms us from sinner to saint—not by anything that we do, but by what Jesus has done on the cross.

-Now, you might think this is an odd topic for the last day of the year, but it is actually the most important topic of our lives.
+Now, you might think this is an odd topic for the end of the year, but it is actually the most important topic of our lives.
 We’re getting ready to start a brand new year.
-So, what about you?
 Are you confident you have accepted in faith the full picture of the person of Jesus Christ?
 Or are you still listening to the rumors of culture?
-Pick up a Bible and read through the Gospels of Matthew, Mark, Luke and John.
-One day, we will all be asked the same question: “And what about you?
+Start 2019 by reading through the Gospels of Matthew, Mark, Luke, and John and get to know the full picture of Jesus Christ.
+Because one day, we will all be asked the same question: “And what about you?
 Who do you say I am?”
 I hope your answer is like the disciple Peter who said, “You are the Christ, the Son of the Living God.”